-I would be honored to serve you as Mayor.
-At the top of my agenda, I want to work with you to reorient the City to a culture that is firmly grounded on service to citizens that bridges connections across the community.
+We want to reorient the city to a culture that is firmly grounded on service to citizens that bridges connections across the community.

-I have heard first-hand from other Shorewood citizens, and I myself have experienced, how the Shorewood City government has engaged in a mix of overt actions and enforcement against some citizens and laissez-faire towards others.
+Over the years, numerous Shorewood citizens have experienced how the Shorewood city government has engaged in a mix of overt actions and enforcement against some citizens and laissez-faire towards others.
 It is important for government to treat all citizens fairly, equally and respectfully.
 Unfair and unequal treatment leads to unhealthy community disenfranchisement and resentment.
-Moreover, the City should understand and abide by its contracts, the City code and Minnesota State law.
-I believe most Shorewood residents would agree that aggressive legal actions and threats against neighboring cities and our citizens should be a method of last resort.
+Moreover, the city should understand and abide by its contracts, the city code (as written) and Minnesota State law.
+Most Shorewood residents would agree that aggressive legal actions and threats against neighboring cities and our citizens should be a method of last resort.
 Such actions waste taxpayer money and harm relationships.

-Along with inconsistent and unfair treatment, many residents have told me that they are concerned that the City makes decisions based on insufficient data and research.
-They want the City to do more to collect and analyze data when making important investments and decisions.
-At the same time, they want the City to become more fiscally responsible.
+Along with inconsistent and unfair treatment, many residents are concerned that the city makes decisions based on insufficient data and research.
+They want the city to do more to collect and analyze data when making important investments and decisions.
+At the same time, they want the city to become more fiscally responsible.

-My vision for Shorewood: I want to work with citizens to support our City of Shorewood as a friendly, relaxed community of approximately 8,000 people to continue to build on our great neighborhoods.
-I have listed below some illustrations of what this vision looks like:
+Our vision for Shorewood: We want to work with citizens to support our city of Shorewood as a friendly, relaxed community of approximately 8,000 people to continue to build on our great neighborhoods.
+Listed below are some illustrations of what this vision looks like:

 1. Engage Shorewood citizens with respect, inclusiveness and fairness